Linuxfabrik/monitoring-plugins/check-plugins/fortios-cpu-usage/README.md

 Monitors CPU utilization on FortiGate appliances running FortiOS via the REST API.
 Alerts only if the threshold has been exceeded for a configurable number of consecutive check runs (default: 5), suppressing short spikes.
 First checks against the globally configured cpu-use-threshold on the appliance, then falls back to command-line thresholds.

+**Important Notes:**

+* FortiGate appliances running FortiOS with REST API access
+* `--count=5` (the default) while checking every minute means the check reports a warning only if the CPU usage exceeds the threshold for 5 consecutive minutes
+* The globally configured `cpu-use-threshold` on the appliance takes precedence over the `--warning` command-line value.
+The `--critical` threshold is always used as-is.

 **Data Collection:**

 * Queries the FortiOS REST API endpoint `/api/v2/monitor/system/resource/usage?resource=cpu&interval=1-min` for the current CPU usage